-In this section you will find all the latest information on how qualification grades will be awarded to learners in Wales in summer 2021.
+This section contains the latest information on how approved GCSE, AS and A levels the Welsh Baccalaureate Skills Challenge Certificate and vocational qualifications will be awarded to learners in Wales in summer 2021.

 Approved GCSE, AS and A levels

-Following the Minister for Education’s policy direction on the assessment approach for Summer 2021, we have confirmed that we will change our regulations for approved GCSE, AS and A levels in Wales to allow grades to be determined by schools and colleges.
+- We’ve confirmed that we’ll change our regulations for approved GCSE, AS and A levels in Wales to allow grades to be determined by schools and colleges.